redfie1d/biometric-fingerprint-webapp/README.md

 2. WAMP Server - Windows (http://www.wampserver.com/en/)
 3. BioMiniSDK (Check BioMini SDK; check the driver and vc 2008 redistributable options when prompted)

-Starting the application
-- app is a netbeans project.
-Open with netbeans.
-- To run the web application, clean build and run.
-- Ensure WAMP Server is online(green) (if you cannot login/cannot connect to database)

 Typical network infrastructure setup

 Host A: